-Let's talk about basting!
-Now I'm a 31 year old girl and I'm trying to learn my lesson about having a good attitude.
 Basting is great!
 It’s fun and not boring!
 Basting isn’t tedious at all and your fingers and back will feel great the whole time!
 Quilt sandwiches are just as amazing and delicious as real sandwiches!
-You can even practice your Quilt Yoga™ (trademark pending) while doing it.
-For those who watch my IG stories, you've already seen some of my special poses.
+You can practice your stretchy yoga moves while doing it on the floor!

 How to Baste a Quilt: Becoming a [Quilt] Sandwich Artist

 No matter how you baste a quilt, you have to create your quilt sandwich first.
 The “quilt sandwich” is the winning combo of backing fabric, batting, and your pieced quilt that make up your finished product.

 Layering them and getting them ready to be bound forever in quilt matrimony is a reeeallly important step.
 Different quilters have different ways of doing it, but here’s MY way (AKA the coolest way).
 You can read more about my basting and quilting process in this article: How to Machine Quilt.

 - Lay the backing fabric on the floor with the BACK of the fabric facing UP (that means the printed or right side of the fabric is facing the floor.
 If you are using a solid fabric, each side is reversible, so you’re good!)

 - Starting with one side, use thick painter’s tape to stick one side of the backing to the floor.
 Jump to the opposite side of the fabric and tape the other side to the floor.
 I emphasize thick tape because below you can see what a disaster using thin tape can me.
 I ended up using waaay too much, wasting tons of tape to still do a mediocre job basting.